Last updated

 Which is best for multifamily bidding?

-StoneNest is purpose-built for multifamily bidding: it nests up to 18 unit types in a single job and batches up to 6 slabs, returning a validated slab count and yield percentage.
-That said, a shop already running Slabsmith or SlabWise for multifamily volume, with imaging or quoting built into their process, may find those tools cover the same job well.
+StoneNest is the only tool on this list purpose-built for multifamily bidding: it nests up to 18 unit types in a single job and batches up to 6 slabs, returning a deterministic, validated slab count and yield percentage.
+The others approach the workflow from different angles — general shape packing, post-bid slab imaging, or cloud quoting — rather than from the bid itself.

 Do any of these run offline?